Philadelphia Main Line: Gilded Age

-It was not only extremely wealthy people on the Main Line in the period 1880-1920.
+It was not only extremely wealthy people on the Main Line in the period 1880–1920.
 Wealthy households required large numbers of servants in order to maintain their lifestyle.
 Often these servants were Black migrants from the South and recent immigrants from Europe.
 For example, in the 1900 census, Tredyffrin Township was 13.5% Black; another 15% had been born in Europe.
 The two largest countries of origin were Italy and Ireland.
 The corresponding figures for Lower Merion Township were 6% Black and 15% born in Europe; almost 11% were from Ireland.

 Another dimension of this story is illustrated by the community of Mount Pleasant, in Tredyffrin Township just north of Wayne.
 This is a community that became predominantly Black in the late 19th and early 20th centuries.

-As shown in the census for 1920, most of the Black residents of this neighborhood or their parents had come from the South.
-Many of the men in this neighborhood (along Henry Avenue and Mount Pleasant Avenue) were employed by the railroad, as quarry workers, or as chauffeurs and gardeners by private families.
-The occupations often given for women were cook and laundress.
+As of the 1920 census, most of the Black residents in the Mount Pleasant region, or their parents, had come from the South.
+Many of the men in this neighborhood, along Henry Avenue and Mount Pleasant Avenue, were employed by the railroad, as quarry workers, or as chauffeurs and gardeners by private families.
+The occupations often given for women were cooks and laundresses.
 This remains a predominantly Black community to the present day.